UPPMAX/UPPMAX-documentation/docs/cluster_guides/bianca_file_tree.md

 # The project directory structure on Bianca

-The project folders are organized in a special way.
+The project folders are organised in a special way.

 - The project folders for your project is the only project that can be seen when logged in to Bianca.
 - It can be found in ``/proj/``